selina603/mktcontent/support/sla/abstract-en.md

 <p><a href="/support/sla/application-gateway-en/" id="abstract-en_application-gateway-en">See the full details</a></p>

+##Azure Analysis Services

+We guarantee that, at least 99.9% of the time Client Operations executed on an Azure Analysis Services server will succeed.

+<p><a href="/support/sla/analysis-services-en/" id="abstract-en_analysis-services-en">See the full details</a></p>

 ##Azure IoT Hub

 For IoT Hub, we promise that at least 99.9% of the time deployed IoT hubs will be able to send messages to and receive messages from registered devices and the Service will able to perform create, read, update, and delete operations on IoT hubs.

 No SLA is provided for the Free Tier of IoT Hub.